“Bon-odori” brings a sense of community.

 There’s a wide variety bon-odori songs, from traditional songs to anime songs.
-When I was a kid, “Doraemon-ondo”was popular.
-The choreography of the dance is decided on according to each song.
+When I was a kid, “Doraemon-ondo” was popular.
+The choreography of the dance is decided according to each song.
 However, anyone can join in on the dance!
 Even if you don’t know how to dance, just mimic the people dancing, and you can join in!

 The largest Bon-odori